charmed-kubernetes/metallb-operator/README.md

 ## Removing MetalLB

-To remove metallb from the cluster, you can remove each application separately:
+To remove MetalLB from the cluster, you can remove each application separately:

     juju remove-application metallb-controller
     juju remove-application metallb-speaker